getdish/dish/docs/tom.md

 - general ordering of importance here:
+  - set up a good test case for pablo to run for crawlers
+    - should let him focus on getting a few queries to work + pass if memory reduces a lot.
   - lets get a subset working well:
     - admin panel for crawling a specific subset of results
       - for now i'm thinking limit it to SF + cuisine/dish: